Wedding Timeline Mistakes (And How to Avoid Them!)

 An aerial photograph of a wedding bouquet, white chunky high heels, wedding rings, and 2 pairs of sunglasses that read "Just Married" across the frames.

-It’s no secret that planning a wedding can feel like playing 5 games of chess at once.
-From the moment the ring slips on your finger, you’re bombarded with questions from well-meaning loved ones.
+It’s no secret that creating a wedding timeline can feel like playing 5 games of chess at once.
+The ring slips on your finger, and suddenly you’re bombarded with questions from well-meaning loved ones.
 “What venue did you pick?”
-“What colors are you wearing?”
-“Did you remember to invite your great-aunt?”.
-And while these details are well-worth your consideration, so much overwhelm and excitement leaves couples overlooking key details until the last minute.
-Then there is literally no time to spare, sending you into a total panic.
-The remedy?
-Building The Perfect Wedding Day Timeline.
+“What colors will you wear?”
+“Did you remember to invite your great-aunt?”
+And while worth your consideration, the overwhelm leaves couples overlooking key details until there is no time to spare, ensuing a total panic.

-More ease, more joy, and more time to soak in every beautiful moment.
+As a seasoned photographer, I’ve seen how a thoughtfully planned event ensures smooth sailing for everyone involved.
+More ease, joy, and time to soak in every beautiful moment.
 I want all of that and more for you!
-So let’s break down the biggest mistakes couples make when making their wedding timeline (and how to avoid them) so your day flows along as stress-free as possible.
+So let’s break down the biggest mistakes couples make when creating their wedding timeline (and how to avoid them) so your day flows along as stress-free as possible.

 1. Not Scheduling Buffer Time

-Left image shows a bride and groom having a first look on their wedding day, embracing under a pergola in a blog describing Wedding Timeline mistakes.
+Bride and groom embracing during first look in a blog describing top Wedding Timeline mistakes.

 One of the biggest wedding nightmares couples share?
 Feeling rushed.
-Your Big Day will go by faster than you realize.
-And when there’s not enough time planned between important sections of your day, it can lead to stress and hurried (or completely missed) moments.
+Your Wedding Day will go by faster than you realize.
+When there’s not enough time planned between important sections of your big day, it will lead to stress, forced smiles, and hurried moments.

 Timeline Tip: Break-up your Formal Portraits by having a First Look prior to the ceremony.
-Not only does this give you a moment alone with your partner, but allows portraits to be taken care of early.
+Not only do you get a moment alone with your partner, but allows some group portraits to be taken care of early.
 This plan provides extra wiggle room post-ceremony, where you might even get to enjoy Cocktail Hour yourself!

 2. Not Allowing Enough Time for Portraits